cnlohr/mini-rv32ima/README.md

  * About 20 minutes.
 (Or 4+ hours if you're on [Windows Subsytem for Linux 2](https://github.com/microsoft/WSL/issues/4197))
  * And you should be dropped into a Linux busybox shell with some little tools that were compiled here.

+## Emdoom notes
+ * Emdoom building is in the `experiments/emdoom` folder
+ * You *MUST* build your kernel with `MAX_ORDER` set to >12 in `buildroot/output/build/linux-5.19/include/linux/mmzone.h` if you are building your own image.
+ * You CAN use the pre-existing image that is described above.
+ * On Windows, it will be very slow.
+Not sure why.

 If you want to use bare metal to build your binaries so you don't need buildroot, you can use the rv64 gcc in 32-bit mode built into Ubuntu 20.04 and up.
 ```